 Aerial spraying of pesticides and herbicides

 If you need to apply for one of these permits, we can help you by providing map based information, on request.
 This information can help you complete the required site based risk assessment.
 Please email us your request for aerial herbicide spraying map service.
-You must include details of the site location (ie a 12 digit national grid reference), and the full spreading area.
+You must include details of the site location (i.e a 12 digit national grid reference), and the full treatment area.
 We will always try to respond within 10 working days of receiving a request.
 If this is not possible, we will let you know.

 Frequently asked questions about herbicide agreements

 Q: Do all types of herbicide use need agreement from NRW?

 No. Agreement from NRW is only required if the herbicide is to be used:

 -adjacent to or in water